Back to blog

 GL Assessment 11+ comprehension

-• their literal understanding of the text
+• Understand the text

-• that they can understand vocabulary in context
+• Understand vocabulary in context

 ISEB English